oicr-gsi/shesmu/guided-meditations.md

            Begin Bold "{file}" " ({size}) " End
        Stop

+- _name_ `=` _constant_

+Access a constant on the server.
+The constants and functions available to guided meditations are limited since they must run in the browser, but this allows fetching the value of a constant, just like the _Definitions_ page.

+- _name_ `=` _func_`(`_arg1_`,` ...`)`

+Running a function on the server.
+The constants and functions available to guided meditations are limited since they must run in the browser, but this allows executing a function, just like the _Definitions_ page.

 ### Define and Go-to
 It can be useful to reuse steps in different contents.
 At the beginning of a file, a reuable step can be defined: